Guides

 Can someone rinse one and try again?
 People do all kinds of things.
 I would not build the purchase around that.
 If you already know you want repeated use, buy a reusable Tenga product, an Onahole, or a normal stroker instead.

-Tenga also says to grip from the bottom to get the full range of sensation and avoid tearing.3 That is worth following.
-This is a thin stretchy sleeve, not a thick full-size toy you can manhandle forever.
+Tenga recommends gripping from the bottom to get the full range of sensation and reduce the chance of tearing.3 This is a thin stretchy sleeve, not a thick full-size toy designed for rough repeated use.

 Which Tenga Egg should you buy first?